JustinVerstijnen/DNSMegaTool/README.md

 - Correct your incorrect configured records
 - Cache or save the information in any way, refreshing means a new lookup

+## Hosting

+This tool is currently hosted on Azure Static Web Apps.
+This runs in the West Europe region and configuration changes are pushed to Azure Static Web Apps by using the default GitHub Action.

 ## Technical Architecture

 - **Languages** : HTML, CSS, Javascript, Python